heyqbnk/error-kid/README.md

 the `Error` super constructor.

 To change this behavior, define the arguments' type and provide a function to convert passed arguments to the `Error` super constructor.
+It can also be a message presented as string, or a tuple passed to the super constructor.

 Here is the example: